-4i.
+4h.
 Education Award Eligibility

 Members who successfully complete their terms of service are eligible for an education award; members who exit early for compelling personal circumstances may be eligible for a pro-rated education award if they complete at least 15% of their term of service (45 CFR 2526 and National Policy FAQ parts B and C).
 The amount of the Segal AmeriCorps Education Award is tied to the maximum amount of the U.S. Department of Education's Pell Grant.
 Since the maximum amount of Pell Grants can change from year to year, so can the dollar amount of education awards.
 Programs should check the NOFO/RFP that applied to that program year for corresponding education award amounts.
-More information about the Segal AmeriCorps Education Award can be found at http://www.nationalservice.gov/programs/americorps/segal-americorps-education-award.
+More information about the Segal AmeriCorps Education Award can be found here.